-Teriyaki chicken with vegetables dish is full of flavor and a family favorite.
+This teriyaki chicken with vegetables recipe is full of flavor and a family favorite.
 Even those picky palates are sure to eat their protein and veggies.

-Teriyaki chicken and vegetables is a delicious dinner that’s full of flavor.
+This teriyaki chicken and vegetables recipe is a delicious dinner that’s full of flavor.
 In fact, it’s often one of my go-to meals because it can be cooked all in one pan on the stovetop and it cooks fairly quickly.
 Less dishes means a quicker clean up!